Introvert Personality Traits in Children

 You love meeting new people and readily jump into new experiences.
 Yet you're often bewildered by your child, who is happy with only one or two friends, dreads social events, and enjoys playing alone.
 Should you be concerned?
 Although children can experience depression and anxiety just as adults do, chances are, your child's behavior is an indicator of his or her innate biological temperament.
 In other words, your child is probably an introvert.

-He or she is in good company: almost 50 percent of the U.S. population can identify themselves as introverts, according to a 1998 study by Myers-Briggs.
+Your child is in good company: almost 50 percent of the U.S. population identify themselves as introverts, according to a 1998 study by Myers-Briggs.
 This company includes notable inventors, scientists, musicians, writers, and leaders, such as J.K.
 Rowling, Bill Gates, Abraham Lincoln, and Mother Teresa.
 Many of the traits commonly displayed by introverts, such as abstract thinking, observation, prolonged focus, and introspection, allow them to develop musical, literary, or academic gifts, according to Marti Olsen Laney, Psy.D., author of The Hidden Gifts of the Introverted Child.

 Understanding Introverts: Parenting Tips for Introverted Children

 - Recognize your child’s strengths.
 We live in a culture that values extroverts, yet people with introvert personality traits have much to offer.
 Get comfortable with your child's temperament and needs; help your child feel comfortable with himself or herself.
 Avoid labeling your introverted child as "shy," which is often viewed as an unchangeable, potentially negative trait.
 Instead, help your child understand that being introverted is simply one part of who he or she is.
 Try explaining, "Not everyone loves going to big parties and that's okay.
 Some of us just need a few really good friends."